MJstephenson/Shopping-app/README.md

 ### Site Admin

 - As a site administrator, I should be able to log in and log out as a superuser, so that I can make admin changes that normal users cannot.
-- As a site administrator, I should be able to use crud functionality on the front and back end, so that I can adjust prices/details etc etc.
+- As a site administrator, I should be able to edit/delete products on the front end, so that I can adjust prices/details etc etc.
 - As a site administrator, I should be able to view all customer orders, so that I can manage order processing and fullfillment.
 - As a site administrator, I should be able to see that payments have been processed with a time and date, so that I can ensure they are delivered.
 - As a site administrator, I should be able to manage user accounts and passwords, so that I can remove/add or change accounts or passwords.
 - As a site administrator, I should be able to see who has filled in a form, so that I can respond accordingly and edit or delete/add customer details.
 - As a site administrator, I should be able to see who has filled in a form, so that I can respond to them accordingly.
+- As a site administrator I should be able tosee who has filled in a subscribe email and edit/delete them

 ## Wireframes